adomokos/climb_that_mountain/blog/2017/02/go.md

 }
 ```

-Writing `map` with recursion would be more elegant, but it's not as performant as using another array with defined length that does not have to grow during the operation.
-Grow?
-Yes, take a look at the differences between slices and arrays.
+Writing `map` with recursion would be more elegant, but it's not as performant as using a slice with defined length that does not have to grow during the operation.

 #### History